chr1swallace/coloc/README.md

 share common genetic causal variant(s) in a given region.

-## pre-release version
+## version 4

-This condmask branch is a pre-release version.
+This is an updated version of coloc.
 I have tested it, but there may be bugs.
 Please test it, and let me know whether it works or not (both kinds of feedback useful!).

+It is not yet on CRAN.
 To install the new version, do
 ```
 if(!require("remotes"))
    install.packages("remotes") # if necessary